wfatherley/exceptlib/docs/source/index.rst

  * since the error came from ``re``, the third ``except`` block executes;
  * and since the third is entered, the last ``except`` block is not entered despite indicating ``TypeError``.

-The conceptual utilities of ``exceptlib.ExceptionFrom`` span program flexibility and development operations:
+The conceptual utility of ``exceptlib.ExceptionFrom`` spans program flexibility and development operations:

- * enable certain retries and fallbacks during runtime exceptions with less boilerplate;
+ * enable certain retries and fallbacks for exceptions in production with less boilerplate;
  * enhance or simplify RCAs in test;
  * and generally widen the scope of ``except`` clauses.